tokeron/telegram_bot_101/README.md

 5. Now your environment is ready!
 You are welcome to fork this project and pull this repo.

 ## Step 5: Activate the bot
-Note that you have two files:
+After you pulled succesfuly the repo you should see two files:
   - GlobalVars.gs
   - Code.gs